 Turn the heat down and add the mustard, stirring well.

-Add the Tabasco and paprika and mix well.
+Add the Tabasco, paprika, and vinegar, and mix well.

 Taste the sauce and adjust as necessary with salt, more Tabasco, etc.

 Place the potatoes on a plate or in a wide open dish and pour the sauce over the potatoes.

 More Potato Tapas